omaralvarez/deluge-autoremoveplus/README.md

 > Remove by: Ratio, Min: 2.0, or, Remove by: Seed Time, Min: 4

-Remove torrents only according to only first criteria:
+Remove torrents only according to first criteria:

 > Remove by: Ratio, Min: 2.0, and, Remove by: Seed Time, Min: 0 (second condition needs to be always true with and)